 For close to a decade, Improbable has relentlessly pushed the boundaries of virtual world infrastructure, developing a deep understanding of the games and entertainment ecosystems and the market drivers behind them.
 We’ve brought together a world-class team to fulfil our vision of creating deeply immersive interactive experiences.

 We have a proven track record of solving density and presence issues, thereby creating great experiences within games and live events.
 Our Morpheus technology enables enhanced social interaction and sense of presence inside virtual spaces, where over 10,000 real users can interact in high-fidelity, lag-free environments, at the same time and in the same place.
 Morpheus is also central to M² (MSquared), a network of metaverses initiated by Improbable to build interconnected virtual worlds and experiences that empower and amplify people’s lives.

 The technology was demonstrated in a series of large-scale events, including a metaverse fan event with K-pop star AleXa, where fans freely explored the huge virtual arena, danced with the crowd and interacted with the performer.

 years of game dev experience

-people in a single game world
+people in a single game or virtual world

 dedicated defence experts

-Cambridge Computer Science students Herman Narula (CEO) and Rob Whitehead (Founding CTO) found Improbable, with an ambition to make diverse, forward-thinking, cutting-edge virtual worlds.
+Cambridge Computer Science students Herman Narula (CEO) and Rob Whitehead (founding CTO) found Improbable, with an ambition to make diverse, forward-thinking, cutting-edge virtual worlds.